-Programs must establish a written policy that states who will be responsible for communicating post-test results to students and when the post-testing counseling event with the student occurs.
-A counseling session is a valuable practice for clarifying the student's educational goals, strengths, and areas for improvement.
-The student should understand his or her assessment results.
+Programs should establish a written policy that states who will be responsible and when the post-testing counseling event with the student occurs.
+The counseling session is a valuable practice to establish communication regarding the student's educational goals, strengths, areas for improvement and establish a timeframe for student's progression to the next learning gain.
+The student should understand his or her assessment results using scaled scores.

-Scale Scores
+TABE Scale Scores

-The scale score measures educational gain over a phase of instruction.
-The scale score is the most informative score and should be recorded for every test taker because programs report using scale scores.
-Scale scores provide an equal-interval interpretation of a score that can be comparable across all levels and tests within a skill area.
-Communicating scale scores to students provides them with a more accurate measurement of their progress, while telling students they are in a grade level equivalent can discourage them.
-All scale scores and their associates LCPs are listed below in Tables 5 -8.
+The scale score (SS) is the most informative score and should be recorded for every test taker because programs report using scale scores.
+Regarding assessment, the purpose of the SS is to provide an equal-interval interpretation of a score that can be comparable across all levels and tests within a skill area.
+For example, a student's reading scale score on TABE Form 11 could be used to predict performance on the reading SS using the TABE Form 12 test.